khrixres01/khrixres01/README.md

 - 👋 Hi, I’m @khrixres01
 - 👀 I’m interested in data analytics and machine learning
-- 🌱 I’m currently learning python programming
+- 🌱 I’m currently learning Python for data analysis and machine learning
-- 💞️ I’m looking to collaborate on data Analytics
+- 💞️ I’m looking to collaborate on data Analytics projects
 - 📫 How to reach me @ogbeniheroo on Twitter

 <!---